TheGeekOnSkates/cheese/notes.md

   I could just do this:
 	PUSH 1 [addresses 0-1, not changed]
 	BNE 2 [If top of stack == 0, move forward 2 blocks _from here_]
+* Have SYS work like other instructions: don't run immediately; only run when RUN is called; then, put the end result (the return value of system()) on the stack.
+	Unfortunately, this turned out to be tougher than it looks.
+Why?
+Because I haven't come up with a way for Cheese to handle strings yet. :D

 ## Random thoughts about version 2.0